Validate HUGE file support

 I'm not going to do anything about this at the moment as my aim is to release v0.26 in the next few days.

-#3 Updated by Dimitri Schoolwerth about 1 month ago
+#3 Updated by Dimitri Schoolwerth almost 2 years ago

 Thank you for the explanation.
 Completely understood about not changing anything now with a release pending of course.
 Just wanted to add my two cents before any bigger changes would be made.
 And I forgot to mention I wouldn't mind looking into this as well (just not right now), probably by starting with running the existing test suites and then adding one that fails on large files.